Hpauric/hpauric.github.io/_posts/2018-02-21-Database-Updates-and-Migrations-with-Entity-Framework.md

 ```powershell
 201710021217244_Initial.cs
 ```
 You can check the contents of those files and see the generated migration file.
-You can also modify them.
+You can also modify them like any other code file.

 It's useful to think of migrations as git commits for your database.
-Some people prefer big infrequent commits and some people like to do them small and regular.
-Over time, your project will probably amass a string of migrations, each building on the last.

->  Migrations are intended to be incremental.
-You start with an `Initial` migration, and every time you change your model code you generate a new migration file.
-For example, `201712121451507_type-correction-date-purchased.cs`.
-The database contains a table named `__MigrationsHistory` that keeps trace of which migrations have been run in your database.
+They document changes to your schema over time, and each migration builds on the last.
 Over time, your migrations folder will look something like this:

 ```powershell
 Migrations